Anirudh-rao/Rust.org/1.HelloWorld/Readme.md

 Implementing the fmt::Display trait automatically implements the ToString trait which allows us to convert the type to String.

 In line 43, #[allow(dead_code)] is an attribute which only apply to the module after it.

+# Formatting
+We've seen that formatting is specified via a format string:

+1. `format!("{}", foo)` -> "3735928559"
+2. `format!("0x{:X}", foo)` -> "0xDEADBEEF"
+3. `format!("0o{:o}", foo)` -> "0o33653337357"

+The same variable (`foo`) can be formatted differently depending on which argument type is used: X vs o vs unspecified.

+This formatting functionality is implemented via traits, and there is one trait for each argument type.
+The most common formatting trait is Display, which handles cases where the argument type is left unspecified: {} for instance.